ryantd42/NY-Legislative-Git/2023/S1736E-2023/bill.md

   ___________

  Introduced  by  Sens.
-KRUEGER,  CHU, GOUNARDES, HOYLMAN-SIGAL, JACKSON, KENNEDY, MAY, MYRIE,  RAMOS,  RIVERA,  SEPULVEDA  --  read  twice  and ordered  printed, and when printed to be committed to the Committee on Housing, Construction and Community Development -- reported  favorably from said committee and committed to the Committee on Energy and Tele- communications  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to  said  committee  --  reported favorably  from  said  committee  and  committed  to  the Committee on Finance -- committee discharged, bill amended,  ordered  reprinted  as amended  and  recommitted to said committee -- reported favorably from said committee, ordered to first and second report, ordered to a third reading, amended and ordered reprinted, retaining  its  place  in  the order  of  third  reading  -- recommitted to the Committee on Housing, Construction and Community Development in accordance with Senate  Rule 6,  sec.
-8 -- reported favorably from said committee and committed to the  Committee  on  Energy  and  Telecommunications  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+KRUEGER,  CHU, GOUNARDES, HOYLMAN-SIGAL, JACKSON, MAY, MYRIE, RAMOS, RIVERA, SEPULVEDA -- read twice and ordered  print- ed,  and  when  printed  to  be committed to the Committee on Housing, Construction and Community Development -- reported favorably from said committee and committed to the Committee on  Energy  and  Telecommuni- cations  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported  favorably  from said  committee and committed to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported favorably from said  committee,  ordered to  first  and  second report, ordered to a third reading, amended and ordered reprinted, retaining its place in the order of  third  reading -- recommitted to the Committee on Housing, Construction and Community Development  in  accordance  with  Senate  Rule  6, sec.
+8 -- reported favorably from said committee and committed to the Committee on Energy and Telecommunications -- committee discharged, bill amended,  ordered reprinted  as  amended  and recommitted to said committee -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to  amend  the  executive  law,  in  relation  to  requiring  new construction  that  includes  dedicated  off-street parking to provide electric vehicle charging stations and electric vehicle ready  parking spaces

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 378 of the executive law is amended by adding a new subdivision 17-a to read as follows:
   17-A. A. STANDARDS TO REQUIRE NEW CONSTRUCTION THAT INCLUDES DEDICATED OFF-STREET PARKING INVOLVING A GARAGE, DRIVEWAY, PARKING  LOT  OR  OTHER OFF-STREET PARKING, TO HAVE:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03756-15-4
+  LBD03756-18-4
- S. 1736--D  2
+ S. 1736--E  2

   (I)  ELECTRIC VEHICLE CHARGING STATIONS AS DEFINED IN PARAGRAPH (B) OF SUBDIVISION ONE OF SECTION THREE  HUNDRED  THIRTY-NINE-LL  OF  THE  REAL PROPERTY LAW; AND
   (II) ELECTRIC VEHICLE READY PARKING SPACES.
   B. FOR THE PURPOSES OF THIS SUBDIVISION: